COVID-19 Leave Bank

 - Isolation period for COVID-19 positive individual with no symptoms is 10 days from test date.

-- Quarantine and isolation periods are determined by Student Health, Occupational Health, and medical providers for each individual based on CDC guidance and the health circumstances of each individual.
+- Quarantine and isolation periods are determined by Occupational Health and medical providers for each individual based on CDC guidance and the health circumstances of each individual.

 The COVID-19 Leave Bank is available to all full-time benefits-eligible staff as outlined below.
 The staff member must contact Occupational Health immediately regarding COVID-19 symptoms, positive COVID-19 tests, or quarantine orders.
 Eligible staff members who meet the following criteria will qualify for the COVID-19 Leave Bank:

 - A staff member who is diagnosed with the COVID-19 virus, and is unable to work remotely;

 - A staff member who is experiencing symptoms of COVID-19 as defined by the Centers for Disease Control, has been tested and is awaiting test results in quarantine at home; and is unable to work remotely;

 - A staff member who has been advised by Occupational Health, the University PHCCC, a local health authority or their medical provider to quarantine due to concerns related to possible COVID-19 exposure, and is unable to work remotely;

 - A staff member who is subject to a federal, state, or local quarantine or isolation order related to COVID-19 and is unable to work remotely;